-The basic function of electronic medical records is to capture and provide basic demographic and clinical health Information.
+The basic function of electronic medical records is to capture and provide basic demographic and clinical health information.
 This refers to patient-related information and includes a patient’s identification information and clinical participation or encounter information.
-EMR systems must collect and display essential demographic information and clinically information.
-Collect medication, allergies, lab test results, and other clinical data which includes: vital signs, weight, body height, calculate BMI and accept clinical notes in a structured form and digital formats.
+EMR systems must collect and display essential demographic information and clinical information.
+Collect medication, allergies, lab test results, and other clinical data which include: vital signs, weight, body height, calculate BMI and accept clinical notes in a structured form and digital formats.

 Easier Decision Making